dSamikshya/dSamikshya/README.md

 ## 👨‍💻 About Me

 🎓 **Education:**
-- 📚 Master's in Computer Science
+- 📚 Master's in Computer Science (Canada)
-- 🎯 Bachelor's in Computer Application
+- 🎯 Bachelor's in Computer Application (Nepal)

 💼 **Current Focus:**